Roller Skating: Starting Your Rollerskating Journey

 Standing and Balancing

 Learning to stand and balance on roller skates is the first step towards becoming a proficient skater.
 Start by finding a flat and stable surface to practice on.
 Place your feet parallel to each other with a slight bend in your knees.
-Keep your weight evenly distributed between both feet and maintain a relaxed posture.
+Keep your weight evenly distributed between both feet and maintain a posture.
 Practice maintaining your balance while keeping your eyes forward and focusing on a fixed point.

 Forward Skating